Premier Smiles offers Same-Day Emergency Dental Care in Charlotte, NC

-Dr. Regina Henderson and our team want to ensure the continued health and safety of our patients. prioritize emergency patient to treat their urgent cases as soon as possible.
-We offer same-day emergency services to patients in Mecklenburg County.
+Dr. Marcus Jean and our team want to ensure the continued health and safety of our patients so we prioritize emergency patients to treat their urgent cases as soon as possible.
+We offer same-day emergency services to patients in Charlotte and Mecklenburg County.

 When a dental emergency strikes, it can interfere with work and other responsibilities.
 Many dental issues cannot be resolved without the intervention of a dental professional.
 Avoid prolonged suffering and treat your dental pain as soon as possible.
-Contact our practice right away to schedule a same day visit.
+Contact our practice right away to schedule a same day visit with Dr. Jean and his team.

-Common Dental Emergencies We Can Treat Same Day
+Common Dental Emergencies Dr. Marcus Jean Can Treat Same Day

-affect overall health, and left untreated can threaten the health of other teeth.
+affect overall health, and if left untreated can threaten the health of other teeth.

 can take several different forms, but are generally caused by trauma, grinding, and biting.
 If a tooth has been fractured or cracked, there is no alternative but to schedule an appointment as quickly as possible.